vamuana/webDesign_chefs/README.md

   - create the cooking event for others to join - place there an offer of an exact meal they want to cook
   - add a predicted budget of that exact meal per portion
   - join the cooking event somebody else created
+  - Set up user profile
+  - preview user that created a cooking event, his history what he already cooked or joined
+  - Provide recipe rating and/or rate the chef

+ User Types:
+ - Admin
+ - Normal User

+ Detailed specification and functional requirements will be available in the documents folder.

 Schedule:
     Round 1: Specification, user research, prototypes